dshivnit/cyber-security-course/cyber-security-course/3.0 Software/3.1 Operating Systems/Operating Systems.md

 [[3.1.3.0 Operating Systems (Servers)]]
 - *List others here ie RTOS, others*

-Tools
-(these will have to be placed in their respective sub-topic headings)
-- Task Manager
-- Sysinternals Process Explorer
-- Event Viewer
+Always remember, that the following *should* be secured when considering information systems:
-- Resource Monitor
+- Confidentiality
-- Process Monitor
+- Integrity
-- Sysinternals TCPView
+- Availability